catherineluse/versioned-docs-experiment/rancher-docs/en/cluster-admin/volumes-and-storage/attaching-existing-storage/_index.md

 The steps to set up a persistent storage device will differ based on your infrastructure.
 We provide examples of how to set up storage using [vSphere,](../examples/vsphere) [NFS,](../examples/nfs) or Amazon's [EBS.](../examples/ebs)

 If you have a pool of block storage, and you don't want to use a cloud provider, Longhorn could help you provide persistent storage to your Kubernetes cluster.
+For more information, see [this page.]({{<baseurl>}}/rancher/v2.5/en/longhorn)

 ### 2. Add a persistent volume that refers to the persistent storage